Subscribe to Our Blog

 And, accuracy in calling the shot is their number one success metric.
 “There are a number of different ways to measure sales leadership,” Eschenbach says.
 “How well do they hire?
 How well do they retain people?
 How good are they at closing big deals?
 But sales forecast accuracy is the ultimate number that sets great sales leaders apart because the more reliable they are, the smoother the company can run.”

 Great sales leaders take forecasting personally.
-“It takes many, many years to gain credibility for your forecasts and your ability to deliver the number.
+“It takes many, many years to gain credibility for your sales forecasts and your ability to deliver the number.
 You can lose it all in 90 days with a single miss,” Eschenbach says.

 2. Tie sales compensation to sales forecast accuracy